sombersomni/jsonworld/README.md

 ```
 Basic Attributes | Description
 ------------ | -------------
+name | helps identify the object so you can keep track of it.
+If you don't give it a name, no name will be assigned to it.
 type | declares what type of object you want to make
 size | gives the object a size by "width height depth".
 You can also use an array [ 10, 100, 10 ]. in the above example, jsonworld uses the width as the radius for the sphere.
 The program will makes its best guess for when you choose a size.
 position | sets the position of the object by it's axis "x y z".
 You can also use an array [ 10, 10, 10 ].
 By default, positioning is set based on the world's origin which is ( 0, 0, 0 ).